 What Does Height Dysphoria Feel Like?

 When your height conflicts with who you think you’re supposed to be, or even who you want to become, this insecurity might lodge itself permanently in the back of your mind and become the subconscious cause of all your unfulfilled dreams and regrets, preventing you from living a full, happy life.
+Some even compare themselves to family and left wondering why their younger siblings are taller.

 Though height dysphoria is a consequence of a person’s perceived lack of height, it’s not fueled solely by one’s mental state.
 Height shaming against those with short stature in the workplace, dating scene, or anywhere can also exacerbate the condition.
 The prevalence of heightism on social media and in real life isn’t going anywhere, not even with the body positivity movement.
-The only way to turn a blind eye to heightism or height-hating is to withdraw from society completely.

 Heightism in Action